yunxiange/frontend-collection/Sites/Readme-en.md

 - [Web Operations Weekly](http://webopsweekly.com/)（A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal）

+- [UX Weekly](http://uxwkly.com/)（UX Weekly is a small newsletter crafted with a lot of love in beautiful Hanoi, Vietnam）

 - [Hacker Newsletter](http://www.hackernewsletter.com/)（The Hacker News Newsletter）

+- [Responsive Design Newsletter](http://responsivedesignweekly.com/)（A free, once–weekly round-up of responsive design articles, tools, tips, tutorials and inspirational links）

 - [DailyJS](http://dailyjs.com/)（A JavaScript Blog）

-- [Sidebar.io](http://sidebar.io/)（The 5 best design links, everyday）

-- [echo.js](http://www.echojs.com/)（Reddit-like Website for JavaScript Resources）

 - [A Drip of JavaScript](http://designpepper.com/a-drip-of-javascript/)（One quick JavaScript tip, delivered to your inbox biweekly）

 - [ng-newsletter](http://www.ng-newsletter.com/)（The free, weekly newsletter of the best AngularJS content on the web）

 - [Modern Web Observer](http://modernweb.com/modern-web-observer/)

+- [Sidebar.io](http://sidebar.io/)（The 5 best design links, everyday）

+- [echo.js](http://www.echojs.com/)（Reddit-like Website for JavaScript Resources）

 - [Designer News](https://news.layervault.com/)